Car Insurance in Las Vegas, NV

 42% of our customers in Las Vegas admit they're paying too much for their car insurance.

-Travelers is the cheapest option for most drivers looking to save, with full coverage rates around $173 per month.
+Allied is the cheapest option for most drivers looking to save, with full coverage rates around $182 per month.

 Cheap liability and full coverage auto insurance in Las Vegas

 Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
-About 42% of Las Vegas drivers carry only the state’s minimum required coverage—enough to stay legal, but not always enough to protect your finances after an accident.
+About 42% of Nevada drivers carry only the state’s minimum required coverage.
+The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

 Updating data...